Universal Studios Hollywood is The Place to Be in Los Angeles (5 stars PLUS)

 Before I give a rare rating of 5 stars PLUS, I need to say that the Universal Studio Tour is more of a theme park ride than a studio tour.
 At Warner Bros. and Paramount, the tour groups as small.
 You can ask questions to the tour guides, and get to step out and walk around real sets and prop rooms.
 You feel that you learn a lot about moviemaking.

-With Universal, you board a giant bus, and don’t get to really meet or ask any questions.
+With Universal, you board a giant bus, don’t get off at any point, and don’t get to really meet or ask any questions.
+(However, on the VIP tours, you’re with a much smaller group, and can get out and walk around, still experiencing King Kong and the other “ride” experiences!)
 Part of the tour is just watching lackluster videos on the bus, which is hard to see in the bright sunlight.
 You’ll see heavy-handed advertisements for Universal movies everywhere.
 There’re a lot of landscapes, built to look like regular buildings, so they just look like regular buildings.
 You do need to enter the Universal Studios Theme Park to get on the studios tour.

 That being said, it’s a mind-blowing tour.
 Try to sit on the right-hand side to see more.
 You pass through real movie sets that have been preserved from famous films, and several times the tour really does become a theme park ride.
 First, your multi-stage bus drives into a tunnel.
 Rather like in a car wash, the bus’s wheels get locked to a platform.
 Then they project video on the tunnel walls and the platform shakes.
 It’s unreal!
 They even have one for King Kong with 3D glasses you wear.
 You’ll also find a flash flood, sparks, fire, and explosions.
 In the Fast & Furious tunnel they projected video onto glass, so that you could see characters against a real room backdrop.
 That was impressive.